 CORRECTIONAL & FORENSIC PSYCHOLOGY RESOURCES

-For U of M Students
+For University of

 Correctional psychology is the application of psychological principles and research to the correctional system.
 Correctional psychologists use basic clinical skills to provide appropriate services to inmates, as well as individuals under community supervision (i.e., probation and parole).
 Psychologists working in correctional settings are part of a multidisciplinary team that typically includes psychiatrists, physicians, security personnel, educators, social workers, and prison administrators.
 Correctional psychologists conduct psycho-diagnostic and treatment needs assessments, suicide and violence risk assessments, crisis interventions, and psychotherapy.
 Psychologists may also help make decisions regarding an inmate's housing placement or release to a less restrictive environment.
 Specialized training and experience treating personality disorders, substance use disorders, and client resistance is likely beneficial.
 Researchers who study correctional psychology are interested in topics such as the effectiveness of mental health interventions, factors related to staff burnout, inmate-staff dynamics, gang relations, and public bias toward ex-offenders.